 Being involved in a car accident is one of the most terrifying experiences one can have.
 Even more terrifying: being involved in an accident with a semi-truck.
 As noted by the Insurance Institute for Highway Safety, a fully loaded semi-truck weighs 20-30 times more than a passenger car and it features a ground clearance that is high enough for smaller vehicles to slide underneath it.
 Further, semi-trucks require up to 40 percent more distance to come to a safe stop than a passenger car and even more distance if the roads are wet.
-If you’ve been injured in an accident with a semi-truck, an experienced personal injury attorney can help you to determine if you are eligible for compensation.
+If you’ve been injured in an accident with a semi-truck, an experienced Orlando truck accident injury attorney can help you to determine if you are eligible for compensation.

 What, Exactly, Is a Semi-Truck?